wellth-app/policies/source/sections/introduction.md

 ## Wellth Organizational Concepts

-The physical infrastructure environment is hosted at [Amazon Web Services](https://aws.amazon.com/) (AWS), managed by HealthcareBlocks.
+The physical infrastructure environment is hosted at [Amazon Web Services](https://aws.amazon.com/) (AWS), managed by Aptible.
 The network components and supporting network infrastructure are contained within the AWS infrastructure and managed by AWS.
 Wellth does not have physical access into the network components.
 The Wellth environment consists of firewalls, Apache and nginx web servers, MongoDB database servers, Linux Ubuntu monitoring servers, OSSEC IDS services, Docker containers, and developer tools servers running on Linux Ubuntu.

 Within the Wellth Platform on AWS, all data transmission is encrypted and all hard drives are encrypted so data at rest is also encrypted; this applies to all servers - those hosting Docker containers, databases, APIs, log servers, etc. Wellth assumes all data *may* contain ePHI, even though our Risk Assessment does not indicate this is the case, and provides appropriate protections based on that assumption.